cedra-labs/docs/docs/guides/first-nft.md

 - ✅ [Obtained test tokens from the faucet](/getting-started/faucet) - Needed for deployment gas
 :::

 **What is an NFT?** A *Non‑Fungible Token* is a unique, indivisible on‑chain object whose immutable identity and metadata distinguish it from all other tokens.
-Think digital collectibles, tickets, or game items - as opposed to interchangeable fungible coins.**What is an NFT?** A *Non‑Fungible Token* is a unique, indivisible on‑chain object whose immutable identity and metadata distinguish it from all other tokens.
 Think digital collectibles, tickets, or game items - as opposed to interchangeable fungible coins.

 > **Goal**: Understand *exactly* how this NFT contract works on‑chain and how to call it from a TypeScript client.